redhat-developer/s2i-dotnetcore/README.md

-# .NET S2I Container Images
+# .NET S2I Container Images - TESTING

 This repository contains the sources for building .NET SDK and runtime container images.